How Effective Are Neural Networks for Fixing Security Vulnerabilities: Results and Findings

 \autoref{fig:halo-1-a} shows an example, Halo-1, whose correct fix is to call \code{normalize()} on \code{pathToCheck} to remove any redundant elements in the file path.
 This bug can be correctly fixed by Codex, fine-tuned CodeGen, and fine-tuned InCoder.
 Yet, after applying both transformations, only Codex can fix it (\autoref{fig:halo-1-b}).

-For fine-tuned LLMs, different transformations have different effects but each transformation significantly affects at least one LLM.
-For example, although identifier renaming has small effect on CodeT5 and CodeGen, it decreases the number of vulnerabilities that InCoder fixes by four.
+Different transformations have different effects but each transformation significantly affects at least one LLM.
+For example, although identifier renaming has small effect on fine-tuned CodeT5, it decreases the number of vulnerabilities that fine-tuned PLBART fixes by three.
 The result shows that our code transformation effectively tests the generalization ability of LLMs on unseen data.